Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Introduction

 We begin with a section dedicated to the theoretical framework.
 In \cref{sec:TheoreticalFramework} we describe the notation for diffusion processes and information-theoretical quantities.
 This framework allows us to introduce the main object of interest: conditional entropy.
-In \cref{sec:ConditionalEntropy}, we derive two general properties for the local behavior of conditional entropy that are equivalent to the first and second laws of thermodynamics.
+In \cref{sec:ConditionalEntropy}, we highlight a general property for the local behavior of conditional entropy, analogous to the second law of thermodynamics.
 We therefore establish diffusion dynamics paired with conditional entropy as a candidate for a formalism of thermodynamics of networks.
 We then derive explicit spectral solutions that allow fast computation of conditional entropy evolution on some families of regular graphs (complete, path, and circulant graphs) based on the graph Fourier transform \cite{ortega_graph_2018} approach, and show connections with the discrete Fourier and cosine transforms.
 In the final part of the section, we derive general results about the asymptotic behaviour of conditional entropy and the relaxation time of diffusion.
 In \cref{sec:Simulations}, we extend our analysis to some random graphs (ER and Watts-Strogatz graphs) by simulations.
 Finally, we summarize some of our findings and contributions, and highlight some of the challenges and potential developments of this work.